getdish/dish/docs/developer-setup.md

 ### Repo encrypted credentials

-All Dish's credentials are stored in `.env.enc.production.yaml`.
+All Dish's credentials are stored in `.env.production`.
 Even third-party web logins are contained in this file.
 To decrypt it:

 - Install [git-crypt](https://github.com/AGWA/git-crypt).
 - If you're GPG key hasn't been added to the repo then ask your nearest Dish dev to either be added to the repo or ask for the decryption key.